 Land of sake god, Birth place of Sake

-Shimane prefecture is one of the holiest place in Japan.
+Shimane prefecture is the one of the holiest place in Japan.

 There is a very famous myth.
 In every October, gods all around Japan gather in Shimane and discuss about the national defense and marriage of people.
-In addition to this myth, there are so many myths inherited to this age.
+Beside with this myth, there are so many myth inherited to this age.

 Myth 1：ヤマタノオロチ - Eight-headed serpent